Coordinating Our Response

 - Anyone with symptoms of COVID-19, regardless of vaccination status or prior infection.

 - People who are not vaccinated, without symptoms, who have had close contact (within 6 feet for a total of 15 minutes or more over a 24-hour period) with someone who tested positive for COVID-19.
-Testing should happen on or after day 7 and quarantine can end if the test is negative.
+See detailed information about when close contacts should get tested.

 - Patients for whom a provider determines a test is warranted.